 Bring the outdoors in

-Plants have a soothing quality that enhance the harmony of any workspace.
+Plants have a soothing quality that enhances the harmony of any workspace.
 Regardless of the layout or amount of light in your home office space, you can bring in elements from nature to create a pleasant work environment that you’re sure to love.
 Here are a variety of ways to bring the outdoors into your home office:

 - If natural sunshine allows, decorate with beautiful plants that add life and make your office feel less sterile.

-- Fresh flowers from the farmers’ market are an inexpensive boost of natural energy and color for your desk, shelves, or windowsill.
+- Fresh flowers from the farmer’s market are an inexpensive boost of natural energy and color for your desk, shelves, or windowsill.

 - If your office is too dark, you suffer from allergies, or don’t have a green thumb, a natural-looking wallpaper can also deliver a sense of calmness to your workspace.

-- Nature isn’t just plants.
+- Nature isn’t just about plants.
 An indoor water fountain is a great tabletop item that decorates the office and soothes the soul.

 Use the walls

 When you have limited space, it’s time to get creative with the walls.
 Don’t let your small office limit the ambition of your remodel.
-You can do just as much if you think vertically, instead of horizontally:
+You can do just as much if you think vertically instead of horizontally:

 - Frequently used papers and other items look great when you place them on wall-mounted baskets.
 They add a sense of style and are easy to install.